Watts-College/cpp-527-fall-2021/labs/lab-06-instructions.md

 Render your HTML file.

+* Include a chunk showing how you create the dataframe with the 3 team members.
 * Include a chunk with your build_circles() function and do NOT hide the code.
-* Include a chunk showing how you create the dataframe with the 3 team members.
 * Include a chunk with your loop to add all profiles to the page.

-You will submit your RMD file and HTML file for this step.
+You will submit your RMD file and rendered HTML file for this step.

 <br>
 <br>